ballerina-attic/module-sonarqube/sonarqube6/Module.md

 sonarqube6:Client sonarqubeClient = new(sonarqubeConfig);
 ```

-The `getProject` function provides the details of a project in SonarQube server for the given project name.
+The `getProject` remote function provides the details of a project in SonarQube server for the given project name.

 ```ballerina
 var projectDetails = sonarqubeClient->getProject(“project_name”);